-Please note that during the summer, the Wadey Centre will only be open on Wednesdays from 10am - 4pm.
+Please note that during the summer, the Wadey Centre is open some Wednesdays,

 Take a walk down memory lane and learn about some interesting history when you visit the Wadey Visitor Information Centre and home of the Blackfalds & Area Historical Society.